Go to the Students section

 My research is based on multi-day monitoring of slow lorises (Nycticebus javanicus) in their natural habitat, using biologging methodology.
 It has thus far provided a detailed account on sleep architecture in this species, highlighting the crucial importance of the environment in shaping of sleep in a natural setting.
 Slow lorises represent basal phylogeny (an early-branching clade where baseline expression of traits derived) in the Order Primates.
 Thus, understanding the sleep patterns of slow lorises provide a window into the evolutionary path (through phylogenetic inertia) of sleep in humans.

-Another aspect of my research focuses on the interplay between ecophysiology and feeding/foraging behavior of non-human primates.
+Another aspect of my research focuses on the interplay between ecophysiology and feeding/foraging behaviour of non-human primates.
 I have been examining slow lorises as a model to understand feeding ecology in the contexts of primate origins, energetics and ethnoprimatology.
 This field research is conducted as part of a long-term study with the Little Fireface Project and Universitas Gadjah Mada (UGM) in Java, Indonesia.

 This research was the first study to measure sleep in a wild nocturnal primate, as well as the first to show daily torpor use in a wild Asian primate, the Javan slow loris (Nycticebus javanicus).
 My dissertation work emphasised the importance of studying physiology in the wild, suggesting an intriguing possibility that some of our basic notions about sleep and basic physiological responses obtained in the lab may not hold in the natural habitat where environmental conditions are not stable.